Officer who arrested Scottie Scheffler disciplined for not having bodycam activated

 “Detective Gillis should have turned on his body-worn camera but did not," Police Chief Jacquelyn Gwinn-Villaroel said.
 "His failure to do so is a violation of LMPD policy on uniforms and equipment.”

-Gwinn-Villaroel said he "received corrective action" for the violation, but did not elaborate further.
+Gwinn-Villaroel said he "received corrective action" for the violation.
+The document released Thursday said Gillis completed a "failure to record" form as required by policy, and was “counseled by a member of his command” and a “performance observation” was completed.

+Gillis wrote in the document that he was requested to respond to a fatal accident at Valhalla when he saw Scheffler's vehicle "traveling in the opposing lanes coming at me."

-Scheffler was driving before dawn to Valhalla Golf Club to play in the second round of the tournament Friday when he was arrested and hauled to jail.
-Officers at the scene were investigating the death of a tournament worker who was fatally struck by a shuttle bus outside the gates shortly before Scheffler arrived.
+Scheffler was driving before dawn to Valhalla Golf Club to play in the second round of the tournament when he encountered Gillis.

 Gillis, who approached Scheffler’s car on foot, wrote in an arrest report that Scheffler “refused to comply and accelerated forward, dragging” Gillis to the ground.
 Gillis said his uniform pants were damaged in the fall and he was taken to the hospital for his injuries.